hsf-training/hsf-training-docker/_episodes/06-dockerfiles.md

 ~~~
 {: .source}

-then, you can run the compiled executable with
+Then, you can run the compiled executable with
 ~~~bash
 podman run --rm add-example ./main
 ~~~